gMakunde/Chat-App/README.md

   solution: I retured a tuple and used recursion to send each message separetly

 ## What are known problems, if any, with your project?
-1.The way i mapped data in one of the files should each have a unique key
+1.The way i mapped data in one of the files should each have a unique key<br />
-2. when mutiple users log in it sometimes sends messages witht he wrong user attached
+2. when mutiple users log in it sometimes sends messages witht he wrong user attached<br />
-3. if there is no jpg, png, googleusercontent or gif in the link and it is an image it will render as a link
+3. if there is no jpg, png, googleusercontent or gif in the link and it is an image it will render as a link<br />
-4. if a user is not logged in and tries to type, the chatbox will disappear
+4. if a user is not logged in and tries to type, the chatbox will disappear<br />
 5. if message is shorter than the name then the username the bubble displays awkwardly

 ## What would you do to improve your project in the future?